 Americans are no exception having been dragged along by the foreskin by John Harvey Kellogg of breakfast cereal fame who writes that masturbation in young boys can be allayed by circumcision without anesthesia.
 While Kellogg was swaying the diets of generations of Americans to bland, flaked cereal, he was also cementing the sexual values of Americans in a fearful, moralistic mindset where circumcision is mentally connected with moral purity.

 While Kellogg is only remembered for Corn Flakes, sexually unnerved Americans continue to circumcise their boys only because over the generations, Americans became accustomed to circumcising boys.
 It’s a custom.
-Parents circumcise newborn boys simply because they want their penises to look like the other boys’ penises in the locker room and like their father’s penis at home.
-Though with 21st century images of uncircumcised penises abounding on the Internet, this could easily change over time, Americans will learn that an intact foreskin is natural — not circumcised.
+Parents circumcise newborn boys simply because they want their penises to look like the other boys’ penises in the locker room and as their father’s penis at home.
+Though with 21st-century images of uncircumcised penises abounding on the Internet, this could easily change over time, Americans will learn that an intact foreskin is natural — not circumcised.
 European fashion always eventually hits American shores.

 –Occupy Foreskin Photo — Flickr / Elvert Barnes